 The School District is responsible for a portion of the payoff related to the Altamaha Bluffs Mediation Agreement, resulting from the incorrect assessment of land/timber taxes by the Wayne County Tax Assessor's Office.
 The court system ruled in favor of those seeking an adjustment and the School District's portion was determined to be \$1,002,217.23.
 The first deduction of \$429,521.67 was deducted from the fiscal year 2020 receipts.
-The remaining two deductions of \$286,347.78 each, will be deducted from property tax revenue receipts during fiscal years 2022 and 2023.
+During fiscal year 2022, \$286,347.78 was deducted from property tax revenue receipts.
+The remaining amount of \$286,347.78 will be deducted from property tax revenue receipts during fiscal year 2023.